 It is important to know and treat the underlying cause of pain and specific symptoms in order to improve quality of life and reduce suffering.
 In addition, it is important to know the person’s health status, prognosis (life expectancy) and what matters most to the individual in order to provide treatment than meets their personal goals for care.

-Talk to you doctor or nurse practitioner about your pain and symptoms so that the underlying cause is identified and treated and the appropriate treatment to help relieve your discomfort is prescribed.
+Talk to you doctor, nurse practitioner, and/or physician assistant about your pain and symptoms so that the underlying cause is identified and treated and the appropriate treatment to help relieve your discomfort is prescribed.

 Pain is an uncomfortable feeling that comes from injury, disease or damage to your body.
 Pain is sometimes a nuisance but it may be a signal that something is wrong.